 If you are looking for employment, you should consider getting professional references.
 You can build a list of people who know your professional capacity, knowledge, and values; these references are essential to be considered for a job or even hired.
 On this page, you’ll learn about who should be a professional reference, how to get references.
-Learn about the information to include in that document and a template to download for your professional references.
+Learn about the information to include in that document.

 What is a list of professional references?

 A list of professional references is a document an employer will ask for near the end of a job interview process.
 It is a list of former employers, managers, or coworkers and their contact information.
 Professional references should be people who can honestly describe your work performance.

 If someone asks you for your references, it is a good sign.
 It means that you have a good chance of getting hired.
 The employer will call your references to ask questions about you.
 He or she will ask them what it was like to work with you and what type of work you did.
 They may ask what your strengths and weaknesses are and if the person would like to work with you again.